Cr7-joker/Cr7-joker.github.io/_posts/2019-01-26-Jekyll-Build/2019-01-26-Jekyll-Build.md

 <img src="https://raw.githubusercontent.com/yk-liu/PointingToTheMoon/master/_posts/2018-12-11-Jekyll-Build/assets/GitHub-desktop.png" width="80%">

-# What Should I Modify
+# What Should I Modify ( If you choose my theme project )

 Here is a list of files you need to modify